rly/ndx-structured-behavior/docs/source/index.rst

-Specification for the ndx-beadl extension
+Specification for the ndx-structured-behavior extension
 =========================================

 .. toctree::